Eetion/Eirene.jl/README.md

 `numrad = N`
 * Divide the interval from `minrad` to `maxrad` into `N` equally spaced steps, and compute the homology of each step.
 If the value of numrad is set to `Inf`, then homology will computed at every time point.
 * Possible values: any positive integer, or `Inf`.
 Default value: `Inf`.
+* This keyword argument is currently only available for `model = "vr"`.

 `record = "cyclerep", "none"`
 * Determines wether or not to compute generators.